f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 Testing
 ~~~~~~~

 #.
 Import the CA certificate to the BIG-IP.
+(For the purposes of this
+   lab this has been completed for you)

 #.
 Import the server certificate and private key to the BIG-IP.
+(For
+   the purposes of this lab this has been completed for you)

 #.
 Create a client SSL profile and assign the imported server
    certificate and private key in the Certificate and Key options in the
    profile.
 In the Client Authentication section of the client SSL
    profile, set Client Certificate to ***Require*** (or Request), and
    assign the imported CA certificate to the Trusted Certificate
    Authorities option.
+(For the purposes of this lab this has been
+   completed for you)

 #.
 Apply this client SSL profile to a virtual server.
+(For the purposes of this
+   lab this has been completed for you)

 #.
 Import the client certificate and private key to the client
    (browser).
+(For the purposes of this lab this has been completed for you)

 #.
 Import the CA certificate to the client’s Trusted Roots certificate
    key store.
+(For the purposes of this lab this has been completed for you)

 #.
-Test accessing the fully qualified domain name of the HTTPS VIP from
+Test accessing the HTTPS URL from the client.
+The client browser should
-   the client.
-The client browser should prompt you to select a certificate.
+   prompt you to select a certificate.
+Upon selecting this certificate, you
-   Upon selecting this certificate, you should be able to pass through to the
+   should be able to pass through to the application.
-   application.